ind3p3nd3nt/ind3p3nd3nt/README.md

 43731 004 6150433

-Your donations are will be used to get my passport and to get my first travel to California :)
+Your donations will be used to get my passport and to get my first travel to California :)